 - the individual’s contribution to society.

 All organisations working with adults who are or may be experiencing or at risk of abuse and neglect, must aim to ensure that they remain safeguarded.
 This should underpin every activity through consistent safeguarding adults work.
 This includes any safeguarding activity that is outside the scope of a Section 42 Care Act 2014 enquiry.

-Wellbeing is central to the NHS strategies encompassed within the Compassion in Practice programme and the Ministry of Justice Commitment to Support Victims.
 The wellbeing principle should apply to all agencies involved in safeguarding adults.

-8. Organisational learning
+8. Organisational Learning

 It is essential that all aspects of safeguarding practice are monitored and scrutinised on a regular basis.
 All staff have a responsibility to audit their work.

 All agencies need to take responsibility for organisational learning and implement changes to their practice as a result of audits, complaints, Safeguarding Adult Reviews, and most importantly feedback from adults about what works well and what needs to improve.
 Organisations need to provide opportunities for their staff for learning from themes and patterns of practice that can add value to learning from good practice; pinpointing necessary changes.